s-minoo/eswc-2025-poster-algebra-implementation/README.md

 folders according to the format of the input data, either CSV or JSON.
 The test cases are drawn from the website of [https://rml.io/test-cases/](https://rml.io/test-cases/)

 Test cases can be run as follows:

 1. Navigate to the folder `rmlweaver-js`

-2. Run `npm test`
+2. Run `npm install && npm test`

 ## Running